Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thailand prosecutes former Prime Minister Thaksin for insulting the royal family.

 Mr Thaksin, 74, denies any wrongdoing and has repeatedly pledged his loyalty to the monarchy.
-Criticism of the monarchy is banned under Thailand's lese majeste laws, some of the strictest in the world.
+Criticism of the monarchy is banned under Thailand's lese majeste laws, some of the world's strictest.

 Mr Thaksin’s lawyer Winyat Chartmontri said they had prepared a comprehensive defence for him and the former prime minister would seek bail.
 He also questioned the authenticity of the video interview in which the insult was allegedly made.